-Edited by Maria Sharon Ubando, Anonymous, Eng, Calob Horton
+Edited by Maria Sharon Ubando, Eng, Calob Horton, Nuance and 1 other

 So what's causing all these allergic reactions?

-Our immune system is what's responsible for providing defense to our body against virus and bacterial attacks.
-There are some cases though when the body's immune system reacts against foreign bodies that enter our system even if they are not really seen as a threat.
+Our immune system is what's responsible for defending our body against viruses and bacterial attacks.
+There are some cases, as with allergies, when the body's immune system reacts against foreign bodies that enter our system, even if they aren't really a threat.
 They are what we call the allergens.
-Reaction takes place when allergens gets in contact with the body.
-Allergens can either be inhaled, ingested or skin contact.
-The irony though about allergens is that they can be used as an antidote.
-Allergens can sometimes be injected into the body and could serve as an allergy treatment.
+The reaction takes place when allergens make contact with the body.
+Allergens can either be inhaled, ingested or have direct contact with the skin.

-Until now, doctors are not sure yet why we develop certain kinds of allergies but it will be of our benefit to learn about allergic reactions and how to deal with them.
+As far as the medical community is concerned, allergies are still a bit of a mystery.
+They are still not sure why allergies develop in the first place, but it will be to our benefit to learn about allergic reactions and how to deal with them.